skyde/Interaction/README.md

-# Interaction
+# Goal

-Goal is to control computer fully without taking hands off of the keyboard, while being as ergonomic as possible.
-This was achieved for the most part, except for some use cases (ie. FPS games)
+Control computer without taking hands off of keyboard while being as ergonomic.

-The input system is a combination of eye tracking, footpedals and keyboard macros.
+Uses a combination of eye tracking, footpedals and keyboard macros.

-Originally made due to an injured wrist, but turns out is very comfortable for day to day use.
+Was achieved for the most part except for some use cases (ie. FPS games).
+Originally made for injured wrist, but is comfortable for day to day use.

 # Keyboard

-Avoids 'chords' (pressing more than one key at once) to reduces hand strain.
-Pressing the left footpedal turns every key into a macro, so all common shortcuts are a single keypress.
+Avoid key chording, pressing more than one key at a time to reduce hand strain.

-Keyboard layout is Colemak Mod DH, reduces hand fatigue compared to qwerty.
+Press left footpedal to turns every key into a macro; All common shortcuts a single keypress.

+Keyboard layout is Colemak Mod DH rather than qwerty.
 I use a Kinesis Advantage 2 LF, a nice ergo keyboard.

 ![kinesis layout](images/kinesis%20layout.png?raw=true)
 ![kinesis layout alternate](images/kinesis%20layout%20alternate.png?raw=true)